rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/index.md

 ---

 This section is primarily for general information for the Release Engineering team.
+Release Engineering is a combination of development and infrastructure, primarily focused on the development, building, management, and production of Rocky Linux.

-A more detailed wiki can be found at the dedicated [SIG/Core Wiki](https://sig-core.rocky.page)
+A more detailed wiki can be found at their dedicated [wiki](https://sig-core.rocky.page).

 There is a legacy section that is not maintained but is meant for historical references.